jordanmbarrows/growthcurve/USERGUIDE.md

 When a raw data file is selected, the app attempts to build a preview of the file contents:

 - For plate reader files in **block format**: the first 20 rows of the raw CSV are displayed as a table
-- For plate reader files in **wide format**: the growth data is extracted and the first 20 rows are displayed, using the selected interval to compute approximate time values
+- For plate reader files in **wide format**: the growth data is extracted and the first 20 rows are displayed, with the preview time axis reconstructed from the selected interval when needed
 - For oCelloscope files: the `TANormalized` data block is extracted and the first 20 rows are displayed, using the selected interval to compute approximate time values
 - If the oCelloscope preview requires a design file that has not yet been selected, a message is shown instead of a table

 When a design file is selected, a separate design preview is also rendered:

 - For **block format** design files: the raw file contents are displayed as a styled table with variable block headers highlighted
-- For **wide format** design files: the file is displayed with well names in the header row and variable names in the first column highlighted
+- For **wide format** design files: the file is displayed with well names in the header row and only rows with a defined variable name in the first column shown in the preview
 - In Batch Processing mode, the preview shows the first design file found in the selected design directory

 The preview helps users verify that the correct file has been selected and that it is being parsed in the expected format before running analysis.